coala/coala/docs/Developers/Newcomers_Guide.rst

 other people's PRs.
 Not only will this help the maintainers with the workload, but this is one of the three core steps towards becoming a full-norm coalaian.

-For more information about reviewing code, check out :doc:`this link.<Review>`
+For more information about reviewing code, check out this `link <http://coala.io/reviewing>`_.

 .. note::